 The Workshop fee at of USD 1,500 per participant is inclusive of refreshment breaks, lunches and course materials.

-For further information on sponsorships and registration procedures, please email Ms Geraldine Ng (firstname.lastname@example.org), CIL’s Senior Manager of Events and Programmes.
+For further information and registration procedures, please email Ms Geraldine Ng (firstname.lastname@example.org), CIL’s Senior Manager of Events and Programmes.
 A total of 60 places are available.
-The final deadline for submitting registration forms is 15 April 2017.
+The final deadline for submitting registration forms is 15 May 2017.